Skip to main content

 Making Diamond Blades: How the Diamonds Stay in Place

-By September 19, 2022August 24th, 2023Blog Posts
+By September 19, 2022July 10th, 2024Blog Posts

 Diamond blades do such a fantastic job cutting tile, masonry, etc. that it is easy to take them for granted.
 But an awful lot goes into manufacturing them.
 For instance, how do you suppose manufacturers get the diamonds to stay in place?
-It is not like they can open a bottle of superglue and stick them down.
+It’s not like they can open a bottle of superglue and stick them down.

 As you probably know, diamond blades don’t really cut materials in the truest sense of the word.
 Instead, they grind.
 Synthetic diamonds are incredibly hard.
 As a result, they are able to grind down materials that other blades won’t touch.
 But all of that grinding puts a tremendous amount of stress on a diamond blade.
 So manufacturers have to firmly affix the diamonds in such a way as to prevent them from moving or dislodging.